 The Acquisition Agreement for the Acquisition of the Pipeline Assets has been entered into by BBGI Management HoldCo, Canada HoldCo, UK HoldCo and the Vendors, as well as the Company as guarantor of its subsidiaries' obligations.
 Completion of the Acquisition of the Pipeline Assets is subject to conditions, including obtaining the consents required from project counterparties and regulatory clearances under the Canadian Competition Act and the Investment Canada Act, and from the Australian Foreign Investment Review Board.
-Six of the Pipeline Assets are also subject to pre-emption rights in favour of the other shareholders in these assets (while the shareholder in one other project with pre-emption rights has already confirmed that it does not intend to exercise them).
+Six of the Pipeline Assets are also subject to pre-emption rights has already confirmed that it does not intend to exercise them).